 Information regarding other incentive programmes in Kinnevik

-Transfer of own Class B shares (item 19(b))
+Transfer of own Class B shares (item 19(d))

-The Board proposes that up to 280,000 Class B shares held by Kinnevik may be transferred, free of charge, to the participants, subject to the terms and conditions of LTI 2015, including compensation for paid dividends.
+The Board proposes that up to 500,000 Class B shares, including compensation for dividends and other value transfers, held by Kinnevik may be transferred free of charge to the participants, subject to the terms and conditions of LTI 2016.

 The number of shares that may be transferred to the participants shall be subject to recalculation in the event of an intervening bonus issue, reversed split, split, rights issue and/or other similar events.